dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 **Fin** is quite possibly the simplest and the most efficient DAG-riding BFT Consensus solution for the partial synchrony model.

-Fin operates in a view-by-view manner, with a single phase propose-vote commit rule embedded into the DAG: a leader proposes, parties vote, and commit happens when 2F+1 (**note, I think F+1 is enough!**) votes are collected.
+Fin operates in a view-by-view manner, with a single phase propose-vote commit rule embedded into the DAG: a leader proposes, parties vote, and commit happens when 2F+1 votes are collected.
 Advancing to the next view is enabled by 2F+1 votes or 2F+1 timeouts.
 Proposals, votes, and timeouts are injected into the DAG at any time, independent of layers, simply by updating a view number through `setInfo()`.